PlasmaPy/PlasmaPy/docs/glossary.rst

       numerical simulations, and/or to simplify systems of equations for analytical theory or numerical solution.

-      In PlasmaPy's documentation, a normalization is denoted with a subscript :math:`⭑` and dimensionless quantities are denoted by a tilde diacritic over the symbol.
+      In PlasmaPy's documentation, a normalization constant is denoted with a subscript :math:`⭑` and dimensionless quantities are denoted by a tilde :wikipedia:`diacritic` over the symbol.
 For example, in this equation for the velocity :math:`V = V_⭑ Ṽ`\ , :math:`V_⭑` is the normalization for velocity and :math:`Ṽ` is the dimensionless velocity.

    particle-like
       An `object` is *particle-like* if it is a |Particle| or